ICreateThunder/Node-Exercises/README.md

 ## Introduction

-This is a repository containing serveral NodeJS Express application code.
+This is a repository containing serveral NodeJS Express application's code.
 The exercises start with simple web applications and progress to implement MSSQL Node module to access a Microsoft SQL server.
 The primary purpose of this repository is to learn NodeJS, Express, and adding modules/libraries to extend features and functionality.

 ## Specifications